 Photographer: Iztok Hvala

-The apartment was designed to fit the needs of a modern young couple, namely, practical and aesthetic design and furniture, sustainable and quality materials in kitchen and bathroom, a lot of storage units, plenty of natural light and maximum efficiency in space usage.
+The apartment was designed to fit the needs of a modern young couple, namely, practical and aesthetic design and furniture, sustainable and quality materials in the kitchen and bathroom, a lot of storage units, plenty of natural light, and maximum efficiency in space usage.